gary-ios/solid-principles-for-swift/README.md

 Increases code readability (each module/class does only one thing), extensibility, and ease of maintenance.

 ## Open/Closed Principle
+Classes and Modules should be open for extension but closed for modification

+**Benefits of OCP**
+Code doesnt have to change everytime the requirements change.

 ## Liskov’s Subsititution Principle
 ## Interface Segregation Principle
 ## Dependency Inversion Principle